chiyeon/qki/README.md

-# qki
+# Qki
-a simple typing test of random quotes

-requires perfect accuracy to pass
+Qki is a simple typing test, that benchmarks how fast the user can accurately type short quotes.

 the release branch is hosted on heroku, [right here.](https://qki.herokuapp.com/)

+Big thanks to (type.fit/api/quotes) for their quotes.